 The scope of personal data

 Ascertaining the scope of personal data, as in specifying what is considered as the ‘risk-prone’ data, is a difficult process.
-For example, collecting the occupation of users for the purpose of the survey cannot be considered harmful.
+For example, collecting the occupation of users for the purpose of a survey cannot be considered harmful.
 However, when this is combined with more information, such as location, the name of the company or name of the person, it can be identity revealing.

 While it is difficult to classify personal data, here is a broad list of things that could come under its classification.